-The health benefits of fenugreek include relief from anemia, loss of taste, fever, dandruff, stomach disorders, biliousness, respiratory disorders, mouth ulcers, sore throat, diabetes, inflammations, wounds and insomnia.
-It is beneficial during pregnancy, lactation and helps in improving digestion, as well as in various hair care applications.
-It is also shown to reduce cholesterol levels and protect heart health, while simultaneously boosting the immune system and protecting you against flu and various infections.
+The health benefits of fenugreek are varied, such as relief from anemia, stomach disorders, respiratory disorders, oral ailments, diabetes, inflammations, wounds, and insomnia.
+It is beneficial in lactation and helps in improving digestion and hair health.
+It is also shown to reduce cholesterol levels and protect heart health, while simultaneously boosting the immune system and protecting against flu and various infections.

 Health Benefits of Fenugreek